frankharkins/carbon-footprint/README.md

   `[ hours @ 800 | km | miles ]`, which means our calculator returns
   `value * kgco2pu * 800`.

+  Each variable has a `minmax` value.
+When the variable input is in slider mode, the `minmax` value is the smallest slider range allowed (i.e. the minimum maximum value).
+This should generally be set to 1.3 * the UK average for that value.

 - Each calculator also includes 'about' info, that we use to explain our sources, methods and assumptions to the user.
 Make sure to edit this when you edit the values.